 - What’s the Accusation?
 President Trump is accused of violating the law by pressuring the president of Ukraine into investigating former Vice-President Joe Biden, who is currently running for president, and his son, Hunter Biden, to “dig up some dirt” on the Democratic contender for the upcoming presidential election.

 - Who is the Whistleblower?
 Someone with first-hand knowledge of the conversation between President Trump and the Ukraine president has come forward, serving as a federally-protected whistleblower.
-In August 2019, the whistleblower filed a complaint stating that s/he believed that President Trump abused his power for political gain.
+In August 2019, the whistleblower filed a complaint stating that she/he believed that President Trump abused his power for political gain.

 - What about Ukraine Aid?
 The House of Representatives has suspended U.S. military aid in Ukraine, which occurred around the same time as President Trump’s conversation with the Ukraine president, under advisement.